VladislavP05/TetriC/README.md

 - /bin - This is the binary folder.
 When compiling the source code all .o, .d and executable files will be stored here.
 - /bin/images - Placeholder.
 Here will be stored all game textures.
-- /src - Here are stored all the source code files.
+- /src - This is the source files location.
-- /src/common - Has source code that defines common functions and variables across the program.
+- /src/common - Contains the program library source files.
 - /src/include - Contains all .h files.

 ### Source Files